Minimalism in the interiorMinimalism in the interiorHow to increase the spaceHow to increase the space

 • Photo 2.In the room with a beautiful front view of the embankment of the Moscow River staged a living room.
 Accurately calculated and thoughtfully arranged vertical and horizontal forms and volumes allowed to achieve the necessary harmony in the interior.
 In addition, every detail is functional.

-First, architect Michael Dautov, focusing onfuture integrated space, made changes to the layout.
-Now there are only two isolated rooms in the apartment - a bedroom and a large bathroom.
-The next step was the ubiquitous distribution of embedded structures.
-For example, all household appliances and other household items were hidden not in the utility room, but in deep closets built between the bedroom and the bathroom.
-At the same time, this “wall” separates the bedroom from the corridor.
-The cabinets are set up with a “jack”, that is, some of them open toward the bedroom, and some - into the corridor and the hallway.
+At first, the architect Mikhail Dautov, focusing onfuture combined space, made changes to the layout.
+Now the apartment has only two isolated rooms - a bedroom and a large bathroom.
+The next step was the widespread use of built-in structures.
+For example, all household appliances and other household items were hidden not in the utility room, but in deep cabinets built between the bedroom and the bathroom.
+At the same time, this "wall" separates the bedroom from the hallway.
+The cabinets are placed "in a jack-and-socket" pattern, that is, some of them open towards the bedroom, and some - into the hallway and entrance hall.
 The composition ends almost in the kitchen.
-Therefore, on reflection, in the last closet a refrigerator was placed ...
-“Every centimeter of space was on the account,” says Mikhail.
-The architect also used a number of design techniques designed to visually enlarge and at the same time beautify the space.
-The texture of the supporting brick walls was preserved, the original lighting system was arranged in the form of light strips in the wall, not to mention the long mirrors that play an active role in the corridor and bathroom.
+Therefore, after thinking, a refrigerator was placed in the last cabinet.
+"Every centimeter of space counted," says Mikhail.
+The architect also used a number of design techniques designed to visually enlarge and simultaneously decorate the space.
+The texture of the load-bearing brick walls was preserved, an original lighting system was installed in the form of light strips located in the wall, not to mention the long mirrors that play an active role in the hallway and bathroom.

 • Photo 1.
 In the room with a beautiful front view of the embankment of the Moscow River staged a living room.
 Accurately calculated and thoughtfully arranged vertical and horizontal forms and volumes allowed to achieve the necessary harmony in the interior.
 In addition, every detail is functional.

 • Photo 3.
-The wall behind the headboard is sewn up with MDF panels, finished with cherry veneer, which were made according to the sketches of the architect at the Moscow production.
+The wall behind the headboard is covered with MDF panels finished with cherry veneer, which were made according to the architect’s sketches at a Moscow factory.

 • Photo 5.
-A bathroom with a window in a city apartment is a rarity and luck.
-And in this case, the owner was doubly lucky, because it goes into a quiet cozy courtyard with lindens.
+A bathroom with a window in a city apartment is a great rarity and luck.
+And in this case, the owner was doubly lucky, since it overlooks a quiet, cozy courtyard with linden trees.

-According to Michael, when working on this interiorFirst of all, they were thinking about functionality: “There is nothing superfluous, just made for beauty.”
-The resulting living space can be described as exquisitely monotonous.
-True, a rather strict coloristic solution is diluted with bright patches, in particular, with the color of the fabric on the sofa.
-The architect believes that such inserts only emphasize the restrained color structure of the interior as a whole.
-“And besides, there is always an opportunity for self-expression: the cowberry-colored sofas were disliked - they changed the upholstery or ordered covers.
-By the way, complete with these sofas, there are one more, spare covers.
-It is much easier to replace them than, say, repainting walls. ”
+According to Mikhail, when working on this interiorFirst of all, we thought about functionality: "There is nothing superfluous here, nothing done just for the sake of beauty."
+The resulting living space can be described as exquisitely monochromatic.
+True, the rather strict color scheme is diluted with bright splashes, in particular, the color of the fabric on the sofa.
+The architect believes that such inserts only emphasize the restrained color scheme of the interior as a whole.
+"And besides, there is always an opportunity for self-expression: if you don't like the lingonberry-colored sofas, you can change the upholstery or order covers.
+By the way, these sofas come with spare covers.
+Replacing them is much easier than, say, repainting the walls."

 In a collection of ideas

-• The wall between the lower and upper kitchen cabinetsdid not traditionally finish with tiles or decorative panels.
-It was covered with glass, through which the brickwork is visible.
-Glass reliably protects the surface from splashes during cooking.
+• The wall between the lower and upper kitchen cabinetsThey did not traditionally finish it with tiles or decorative panels.
+They covered it with glass, through which the brickwork is visible.
+The glass reliably protects the surface from splashes during cooking.

-• A gap was made in the wall between the kitchen and the bathroom andlaid with glass blocks.
-During the day from the bathroom (which has sunlight through them.
-In the evening, when the electricity is turned on in the bathroom, the light in the kitchen takes on a beautiful pinkish tint.
-The reason for this is the bright red tiles on the walls of the bathroom).
+• A gap was made in the wall between the kitchen and the bathroom andfilled with glass blocks.
+During the day, sunlight penetrates through them from the bathroom (which has a light).
+In the evening, when the electricity is turned on in the bathroom, the light in the kitchen takes on a beautiful pinkish hue.
+The reason for this is the bright red tiles on the walls of the bathroom.

 • Cutting off the roughness of the brick on the necessarysquare and having achieved a flat surface, a pre-ordered mirror was pasted into the recess.
 Due to a sufficiently large reflective surface, the corridor space visually increased.
 The function of the usual sconces above the mirror is performed by the same built-in lamps in the form of a strip.
 The same technique was successfully used in the design of the bathroom.

-• Another interesting detail is the fridge,mounted in the end wall of wardrobe cabinets.
-Despite its non-standard, the design is not complicated.
-In one of the cabinets instead of the usual door hinges installed hinges used for refrigerators.
-All anticipated changes were negotiated and agreed upon when placing an order at the factory.
-Inside the resulting box have built a refrigerator.
+• Another interesting detail is the refrigerator,built into the end of a wall of wardrobe cabinets.
+Despite its non-standard design, the structure is not at all complicated.
+In one of the cabinets, instead of the usual door hinges, hinges used for refrigerators were installed.
+All the proposed changes were discussed and agreed upon when placing the order at the factory.
+A refrigerator was built into the resulting drawer.

 • Interview with the owner

-“Mikhail Dautov made an apartment for one of myfriends And despite the fact that the interior was designed in a completely different style than I prefer, I immediately liked this work.
-When we began to think over how my apartment would look like, I outlined the task to the architect in a few words.
-He proposed a number of interesting solutions, and the work went.
+«Mikhail Dautov made an apartment for oneof my friends.
+And despite the fact that the interior was designed in a completely different style than I prefer, I liked this work right away.
+When we started thinking about how my apartment would look, I briefly outlined the task to the architect.
+He suggested a number of interesting solutions, and the work began.
 As a result, everything planned was implemented quickly and adequately.
-The apartment is small, but I wanted to have as much space as possible here and as little as possible of the decorative elements that usually eat up this space.
-Here, high ceilings, and we tried to maintain a given height.
-All technical details were removed in cabinets.
-Nothing superfluous, no congestion with details, clear contours, simple geometric shapes.
-In short, minimalism in its pure form - that's what we wanted to achieve.
+The apartment is small, and I wanted it to have as much space as possible and as few decorative elements as possible, which usually eat up this space.
+There are high ceilings here, and we tried to maintain the specified height.
+All technical details were put away in closets.
+Nothing superfluous, no overload of details, clear contours, simple geometric shapes.
+In a word, minimalism in its purest form - that's the result we were striving for.
 Many of my guests say that the apartment is too restrained, but I feel comfortable here.
-It is unlikely that I could exist in another space.
-A clear, slim interior fits my character and image of the house. ”
+I doubt I could exist in another space.
+A clear, harmonious interior matches my character and idea of home.

 Planning solution